 The Louisiana Oil Spill Coordinators Office (LOSCO) along with LSU and 3001, Inc., has created a document titled “The Louisiana Statewide Lidar Project” to provide further information about the lidar available on Atlas.
 The document includes such information as pre-processing steps, acquisition, post-processing steps, and future procurements.

-The QA/QC reports for the fifty-five (55) task areas are available for downloading on Atlas via the lidar downloader.
+The QA/QC reports for the 55 task areas are available for downloading on Atlas via the lidar downloader.
 Each lidar panel belongs to one of the 55 task areas.
-To download all fifty-five (55) reports in one zip file, click here.
+Download all 55 reports in one zip file.